 Our Track Record

-We share the knowledge gained from the more than 220 projects we’ve supported to enhance governance, counter corruption and innovate to improve service delivery.
+We share the knowledge gained from PTF US’ more than 260 projects to enhance governance, counter corruption, and innovate to improve service delivery.
 We do this by holding events, publishing print material, and participating in coalitions.

 This project was implemented between March and August 2023 in Odesa and Mykolaiv (Ukraine) by PTF Europe jointly with CVU Odesa (our Ukrainian partner) and the Balkan Investigative Journalism Network (BIRN).
 The project – our second in Ukraine – had two components: (1) to train humanitarian volunteer organisations in integrity and compliance standards and (2) to conduct a study on the feasibility of civil society monitoring of reconstruction at the municipal level.